rfo909/CFT/README.md

 CFT runs as a terminal based REPL, with some shell-like functionality.

+## Automation at all levels

-It is backed by a custom functional programming language.
-Functions are composed interactively, or more commonly, by editing script files, and is intended for automation at all levels:
+Being backed by a custom functional programming language, we easily create functions, either interactively, or more commonly, by editing script files.
+This is suitable for:

 - copying files
 - running programs on remote hosts
-- doing stuff with PowerShell without typing all that text over and over
+- doing stuff with PowerShell without remembering or typing long and verbose commands
 - setting up software
 - collecting log files
 - manage services

 CFT is written from scratch in Java, implementing a tokenizer and a custom recursive-descent parser, that creates a tree structure, which is then executed.

+Communication with remote hosts is done by running external programs: SSH, SCP and PowerShell.
+These run in daughter processes, in foreground or background.

 ## Features